fedorenchik/caps-lock-as-ctrl/README.md

 You can add this script to startup applications list.

-### Prerequisites:
+### Prerequisites

 	xmodmap
 	xcape

 ### Notes

-You may need to re-run this script after connecting/disconnecting monitor(s).
+You may need to re-run this script after connecting/disconnecting monitor(s), suspend/resume and when keyboard map gets remapped by some applications.